 This is a classic Food Memory dish.
 You know what I mean, don’t you??
 It’s when the sight, smell or taste of a specific food brings back a flood of memories of a specific moment in your life.

-And I will always remember this particular Asian grilled chicken recipe as the one that rendered my girlfriends silent.
+And I will always remember this particular Asian chicken recipe as the one that rendered my girlfriends silent.

 A very rare, noteworthy moment.
 Because when I get together with my girlfriends, the noise never stops.
 Chattering, laughing, screeching.
 You know what it’s like when a bunch of girls get together!!!